enterspeedhq/enterspeed-docs/docs/reference/property-types.md

 When referenced Enterspeed will resolve the view when requested by the Delivery API, so that the data will stay up-to-date.

-In order to reference desired source entity, you can use `alias` of the schema and `id` or `originId` of the source entity.
+In order to reference desired source entity, you can use `alias` of the schema and `id` or `originId` of the source entity and optionally a different source than the current source entity.

 ### Fields